FlavioKde/S107javaAnnotations/README.md

 ## 📋 REQUIREMENTS

 - ✔ Use **Eclipse** or **IntelliJ IDEA**
-- ✔ Follow Sprint 0 best practices for all GitHub repositories
-- ✔ Code in **English**
+- ✔ Java Development Kit (JDK) 17+
 - ✔ Allowed to use Java, Maven, or Gradle
 - ✔ Ensure clean and maintainable code structure

 ---